dsccommunity/AuditPolicyDsc/README.md

 # Examples

-In the Following example configuration,
+In the Following example configuration, will set advanced Audit Policy